a-shah1200/MidTerm-Project/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the `LICENSE` file for details.
+This project is licensed under the GPL-3.0 License - see the `LICENSE` file for details.